 When first presented with the universalist hope, many Orthodox and Roman Catholics immediately invoke the authority of the Fifth Ecumenical Council (A.D.
 553), citing the fifteen anti-Origenist anathemas: “Apokatastasis has been dogmatically defined by the Church as heresy—see canon 1 … case closed.”
 Over the past two centuries, however, historians have seriously questioned whether these anathemas were ever officially promulgated by II Constantinople.
 The council was convened by the Emperor Justinian for the express purpose of condemning the Three Chapters.
 Not only does Justinian not mention the Origenist debate in his letter that was read to the bishops at the formal opening of the council, but the acts of the council, as preserved in the Latin translation (the original Greek text having been lost), neither cite the fifteen anathemas nor record any discussion of them.
 Hence when church historian Norman P. Tanner edited his collection of the Decrees of the Ecumenical Councils in 1990, he did not include the anti-Origenist denunciations, offering the following explanation: “Our edition does not include the text of the anathemas against Origen since recent studies have shown that these anathemas cannot be attributed to this council” (I:106).

 Who then wrote the anathemas and when?
 Over the past century different hypotheses have been advanced, but historians appear to have settled on the following scenario, first proposed by Wilhelm Diekamp in 1899 and still favored by modern scholars, as noted by Richard Price in his 2009 edition of The Acts of the Council of Constantinople of 553: the Emperor Justinian and his theological advisors composed the anathemas and then submitted them to the bishops for “approval” before the great synod formally convened on 5 May 553.
 “The opening of the council was delayed by unavailing negotiations with Pope Vigilius,” Price wryly remarks; “condemning Origenism was one of the activities that filled the bishops’ time” (pp. 271-272).
 We do not know how long before the council this meeting took place nor who attended.
 Daniel Hombergen suggests March or April 553 as the most likely time (The Second Origenist Controversy, p.
 307).
 One thing is clear—the Emperor wanted the anathemas cloaked with ecumenical authority.
 A decade earlier he had denounced the beliefs of Origen and ordered Patriarch Menas to convene the home synod and condemn the troublesome Alexandrian in nine pre-prepared anathemas.
-Justinian also sent the edict to the five patriarchs for their acceptance.
-In his history of the period (composed between 560-566), Liberatus states that the 543 anathemas were subsequently signed by the patriarchs: “On imperial orders it was signed by the patriarchs Menas, Zoilus of Alexandria, Ephraem of Antioch and Peter of Jerusalem, and finally by Pope Vigilius in Rome” (quoted by Alois Grillmeier, Christ in Christian Tradition, II/2:388).
+In his history of the period (composed between 560-566), Liberatus tells us that the 543 anathemas were subsequently sent to the patriarchs for their signatures: “On imperial orders it was signed by the patriarchs Menas, Zoilus of Alexandria, Ephraem of Antioch and Peter of Jerusalem, and finally by Pope Vigilius in Rome” (quoted by Alois Grillmeier, Christ in Christian Tradition, II/2:388).
 The 543 canons did not resolve the Origenist controversy in Palestine, and so Justinian determined to revisist the matter in 553.
 Grillmeier summarizes the now-standard historical assessment of the fifteen canons: